Let’s say that we’re given the standard basis vectors i=[1,0,0],;j=[0,1,0],;k=[0,0,1], and we multiply each of these vectors by an arbitrary matrix M:

 iM=[100][m11m12m13m21m22m23m31m32m33]=[m11m12m13] jM=[010][m11m12m13m21m22m23m31m32m33]=[m21m22m23] kM=[001][m11m12m13m21m22m23m31m32m33]=[m31m32m33]

-The first row of M contains the result of performing a transformation on the vector i, the second row is the result of transforming j and third row to k
+The first row of M contains the result of performing a transformation on the vector i, the second row is the result of transforming j, and the third row to k.

 v=vxi+vyj+vzk